rossmc/how-to-venia/README.md

 # PWA Studio Fundamentals

 ⚠️ These tutorials are no longer maintained.
-They are now maintained under the [Magento documentation side].
+They are now maintained under the [Adobe/Magento documentation side].

 <hr />